On the Paleo Diet? Then You Need to Be Eating These Snacks

 If you're on the "caveman diet"—eating mainly lean meats, veggies, and fruits—traditional snacks like chips and pretzels are off-limits.
 Here's are some great Paleo snacks to try instead.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Purely Elizabeth Grain-Free Granola

 Healthy granola is hard to find because most supermarket options are loaded with sugars and unnatural additives, not to mention grains and oats that make them Paleo-unfriendly.
 Unlike your typical granola, Purely Elizabeth is grain- and oat-free, plus it’s low-sugar.
 The low-carb granola clusters are perfect for the Paleo diet because they’re high in protein, thanks to cashews, dried coconut flakes, seeds, and cashew butter, according to Cathy Posey, RD, nutrition consultant and blogger at happyhouseful.com.
 The grain-free granola comes in two different flavors—banana nut butter and coconut cashew.
-You can make your own granola from scratch, too.

 “If using them as part of a Paleo diet, they are definitely better than a package of sugar-coated, artificially colored chewy concoctions, but they should be used for replacements for candy and not replacements for fruit,” says Posey.
 This product can be found at most pharmacies, grocery stores, and even gas stations, but be careful because not all fruit leathers are good Paleo snacks.
 Check the list of ingredients on the back of the box carefully before purchasing.
 Your healthier fruit leather options will be those will minimal ingredients, like fruit and water.
 Stretch Island Fruit Co. makes great all-natural fruit leathers in a variety of flavors, like raspberry and strawberry, that Paleo bloggers and chefs love.